FAQ

 A 'producer' required to register is therefore:

-any party in the mail order business sector who fills and places onto the German market for the first time shipment packaging that typically accumulates with private final consumers (mail order companies or businesses or online retailers);
+any party in the mail order business who is the first to fill and place shipment packaging on the German market (mail order company or online retailer);

-- retail companies that have a contract manufacturer produce packaged goods, with the packaging bearing only the name of the retail company ('Who is considered to be the distributor in the case of own brands retail?');
+- retail companies that have a contract manufacturer produce packaged goods, with the packaging bearing only the name of the retail company ('Who is considered to be the distributor in the case of own brands retail?')

 In general, online retail is subject to the same provisions as mail order companies or businesses.